FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Agenda - Meeting of Limerick City & County Council - 26th January 2015.md

 outcome in the upcoming referendum on same sex marriage, extending equal rights and

-opportunities to the Lesbian, Gay, Bisexual and Transgender Community under law.--- 6
+opportunities to the Lesbian, Gay, Bisexual and Transgender Community under law.
+---
+6

 Notice of Motion submitted by Cmhlr.
 S. Ó Ceallaigh